 - You’re okay with being treated like a pawn, happy to do anything and everything you’re asked.
 This page is for people who are interested in joining the armed forces with an objective aim, who are willing to exchange their time, sweat, blood, intellect, skill, and service for 2+ years of what the military has to offer.
 If a sense of duty and sentiment is somewhere in there, then all the better.

 - You think the military is for brain-dead lowlifes who couldn’t make it “in the real world”.
-If that’s your opinion, leave now by clicking here.
+If that’s your opinion, this site is probably not for you.